DexterZeng/Celan/README.md

 # Celan
-This repository includes the source code for Entity Linking on Chinese Microblogs via Deep Neural Network

 This is the source code for [1].

 Directory rawDataProc includes the codes for processing the raw data and generate trainable files.